charity/elegant-puzzle-discuss/README.md

 ## Who should join?

-* People who want to _participate_.
-Lurking is not strictly forbidden, beyond an introduction email, but discouraged.
-* People who devoured the book and want to engage in more depth.
+* People who are interested in building great teams and want to discuss it further with their peers.
-* Engineers and technical practitioners in relatively senior roles (at least 5-7 years?)
+* Engineers and technical practitioners (perhaps most valuable for those in relatively senior roles)
 * Managers of engineering or other technical teams
-* Leaders, founders, and executives of technical organizations who want to level up at these skills

 ## Frequently Asked Questions